Overkill (Motörhead album)

-Overkill is the second studio album by British rock band Motörhead, released in March 1979.
+Overkill is the second studio album by English heavy metal band Motörhead, released on 3 March 1979.
 It was the band's first album with Bronze Records.
 Kerrang! magazine listed the album at number 46 among the "100 Greatest Heavy Metal Albums of All Time".
 American thrash metal band Overkill was named after this album.

 Background

 Bronze Records signed Motörhead in 1978 and booked them time in London's Wessex Studios to record a single consisting of Richard Berry's "Louie Louie" and a new song by the band called "Tear Ya Down".
 The band toured to promote the single "Louie Louie", which became a modest hit, while Chiswick released the Motörhead album in white vinyl, to keep the momentum going.
 In the Classic Albums documentary on the making of Ace of Spades, Gerry Bron of Bronze Records admits:

 Sales of the single brought the band their first appearance on BBC Television's Top of the Pops, which gave Bronze the confidence to get the band back into the studio to record a second album.
 In the 2011 book Overkill: The Untold Story of Motörhead, biographer Joel McIver quotes guitarist "Fast" Eddie Clarke:

 Speaking to James McNair of Mojo in 2011, frontman Lemmy concurred: